OrdnanceSurvey/os-map-and-hack-virtual-hackathon/README.md

 |JSON|http://chargepoints.dft.gov.uk/api/retrieve/registry/format/json|

 NCR Retrieve API: https://chargepoints.dft.gov.uk/api/help

+### WattsUp UK Data
+The datafile contains locations for all public Rapid chargers in the UK.

 ## Additional information
 To use the Data Hub APIs you will require a valid project key with an OS OpenData or Premium Plan.